 "Spiral Aloe" does well outdoors.
 But it is extremely difficult to cultivate.
 So it is best suited for professional growers.
 The propagation is also very difficult.

-I've mentioned it all in the "How to water succulents" guide.
+I've mentioned it all in the "How often to water succulents" guide.

 It is a summer dormant plant and does require much water in this season, except in excessively hot and dry conditions.